 Three priority management themes Water Quality Improvement, Riparian Corridor Management and Community Appreciation give focus to council's investment and effort in waterway health improvement, taking into consideration:

 The primary waterway in Ipswich, the Bremer River, is a highly degraded system that fails to meet Queensland Government regulated water quality objectives and scores poorly through the regional Ecosystem Health Monitoring Program (EHMP) Queensland.
 The WHS sets the direction for council to work towards these water quality objectives as aspirational targets while recognising that the Bremer River may never have met some of these objectives prior to European settlement and most likely will never achieve these in the short- to medium-term.
 More relevant, local objectives will give council and the community a better sense of possibility in waterway health management.
 The WHS vision is to improve the health of Ipswich waterways to achieve and maintain a 'D+' rating for the Bremer River estuary and a 'C' rating for the freshwater tributaries by 2031.

 Council's greatest capacity to improve waterway health that can be undertaken immediately and that fits within its roles and responsibilities is to use planning mechanisms, strategies and partnerships to:

-There are a number of emerging issues in nature conservation which require new approaches for implementation.
-The most significant of these include:
+There are a number of emerging issues in nature conservation which require new approaches for implementation, the most significant of which include:

 The WHS is a strategic level document, endorsed by Ipswich City Council as a corporate project for the next 3 years.
 The first review will be undertaken at 18 months, from the date of Council adoption, to update and ensure relevance and accuracy of intent.
 A comprehensive review of the Strategy will commence in 2.5 years.